elrond-giants/erd-react-hooks/README.md

 ### Overview

-This is a library of React hooks built for the Elrond ecosystem.
+This is a library of React hooks built for the MultiversX ecosystem.
 It aims to make it easy to authenticate, sign and send transactions, and query* smart contracts.

 It makes authentication as easy as: